-The engagements I list below are the meetings and events Meeseon and I have planned for this week, other than routine meetings with City staff, and time set aside for taking care of constituent issues by phone/email/in-person conversations in my office and around City Hall.
+The engagements I list below are the meetings and events MeeSeon and I have planned for this week, other than routine meetings with City staff, and time set aside for taking care of constituent issues by phone/email/in-person conversations in my office and around City Hall.
 I list all community events I attend, any interactions with elected officials and Bureau Directors, and meetings/phone calls with constituents (some of whom are registered lobbyists, and some of whom are journalists).
 There are often multiple changes over the course of the week, as meetings and events are added or canceled.
 The updated/final lists for past weeks are posted in the links in the right sidebar.

-* Koffi Dessou, Office of Equity & Human Rights (OEHR) Interim Director (1 hour, 10/15)
+* Office of Equity & Human Rights (OEHR) Director Finalist Interviews Tuesday morning (12/18)

-* Danielle Outlaw, Portland Police Bureau (PPB) Chief (30 minutes, 10/16)
+* Chief Danielle Outlaw, Portland Police Bureau (PPB) (30 minutes, 12/18)

-* Mayor Wheeler (30 minutes, 10/16)
+* Mayor Wheeler (30 minutes, 12/18)

-* Michael Stuhr, Portland Water Bureau (PWB) Director (1 hour, 10/18)
+* Michael Stuhr, Portland Water Bureau (PWB) Director (1 hour, 12/18)

 * City Council hearings Wednesday morning and afternoon (12/19)